rickead/musexmlexport/README.md

 - Version 0.1, Initial release, A. Ricke, 23 July 2009
 - Version 0.2, Updated version 3.0 of the GNU General Public License and loaded code into GitHub, A. Ricke, 3 October, 2020
+- Version 0.3, Updated the script to work with Python 3 and to automatically read the encoding from the file and use that encoding to import the XML file.
+A. Ricke 11 Oct 2020.

 # CONTENTS
 A listing of the MUSE XML Export contents is: